 - 2012-2013 Principal Architect and Open Source Advocate at Ordnance Survey Great Britain

 In 1998 Arnulf founded CCGIS as a privately owned business in Germany specialized in providing spatial technology.
 Every year staff grew by one or two people.
 Since 2001 he shared responsibilities with Peter Stamm to be able to focus more on technology again.
 With the loss of their technology provider SICAD (taken over by ESRI in 2002) CCGIS started to adopt Open Source Software technologies and consequently Free Software business models.
 In 2003 he co-founded the Geo-Consortium together with seven companions from affiliated companies focusing on providing comprehensive geospatial training services.
 In the following years he dedicated his time to organizing user meetings and conferences including the yearly recurring FOSSGIS Konferenz (German) and the annual conference of OSGeo, FOSS4G.
 In 2007 the companies CCGIS, KARTA.GO and Geo-Consortium merged into the WhereGroup where Arnulf continued to serve as CEO until summer 2008 concluding the merger.
 In September 2008 Arnulf was elected president of OSGeo and served for four years until August 2012.
-Since July 2012 he works as Principal Architect and Open Source Advocate at Ordnance Survey Great Britain.
+In 2012 he was contracted by Ordnance Survey Great Britain as Principal Architect and Open Source Advocate and helped to introduce agile project management methods into the organization.
+In 2013 and 2014 he worked for the United Nations Habitat Office in Nairobi as technical expert for the Social Tenure Domain Model project (STDM).

 Arnulf is a member of various organizations.
 Three of them are of special interest to him and get him involved more deeply.